 Is There a Downside to Becoming a Realtor?

 The downside to being a Realtor is the annual expense.
 You can’t expect all the benefits to come for free!
-The total amounts vary by region since local Associations set their own dues amounts.
-For 2020, every Realtor in Florida is paying $185 in NAR dues, plus around $146 in Florida Association dues, plus whatever dues the local Association levies.
+The total amounts vary by region since local Associations set their own dues.
+For 2022, every Realtor in Florida pays $150 in NAR dues, a similar fee for Florida Association dues, plus whatever dues the local Association levies.